LV-APT/LabVIEW-ProviderShell/README.md

 ### 1.1 API

 #### 1.1.1 Key API
-* **`LoadLvClasses.vim`** loads LabVIEW class from the disk path, and convert them to the parent class.
+* **`LoadLvClasses.vim`** loads LabVIEW class from a disk path and converts them to the parent class.
-    * `Path` specifies the absolute path to the classes to load.
+    * `Path` specifies the absolute path to the classes to load. **Note**: Folders that start with `_` or `.` will be ignored.
     * `ClassType` specifies the target class type to load.
 Those classes that are children of the `ClassType` will be loaded, and the returned classes will be converted to `ClassType`.
-    * `milliseconds to wait`specifies the time, in milliseconds, that the function waits for loading the classes.
-The default is –1, indicating to wait until done.
+    * `milliseconds to wait` specifies the time, in milliseconds, that the function waits for loading the classes.
+The default is -1, indicating to wait until done.
     * `error in` describes error conditions that occur before this node runs.
     * `Loaded Classes` returns the loaded classes.
     * `error out` contains error information.